souravsaha51/Blinkit-Sales-Analysis/README.md

 # 🛠️ Skills showcased in this Project

-- Data Extraction
+- Data Collection
-- Data Cleaning
+- Data Loading and Cleaning
 - Data Transformation
 - Data Visualization
+- Data Extraction

 <h1><a name='dashboard'>Dashboard</a></h1>